Frequently Asked Questions about

 Don’t like tomatoes?
 Skip past them and go for celery.
 Vegan?
 Forgo the sour cream and cheese.
 Or just don’t like vegetables?
 Make a nacho-inspired haystack.

-Another unique perspective of the Adventist haystack is the biblical symbolism that can be drawn from them, and it’s best explained in this Adventist Review article:
+Another unique perspective of the Adventist haystack is the biblical symbolism that can be drawn from it, and it’s best explained in this Adventist Review article:

 “We believe the symbol of the haystack represents something significant to help us convey the message of The Haystack: that each person can bring something to the table,” adds Tatarchuk.
 “Everyone has something to contribute, and each person can bring an ingredient; and yet we can create our own individual [and tasty] haystack.
 It’s a great illustration of how we can be as a church.”